 Generosity - this is the consequence of orthogonality and completeness and is about having mechanics that are not limited to the player.
 That is, you can always go into the fourth dimension, or you can always rewind time: there is nothing that limits you as these are precisely the mechanics we wish to explore.

 Though this is specifically about computer game design, we can apply exactly the same kind of thinking to open networks of distributed trust.
-As Juan Benet noted, verifiability is the key mechanic in Web 3, and instant settlement and transfer of ownership are examples of interesting sub-mechanics which have not yet been completely explored.
+As Juan Benet noted, verifiability is the key mechanic in Web 3, and instant settlement and collective ownership are examples of interesting sub-mechanics which have not yet been completely explored.

-Q: Virtuous design creates valuable truth, which can be assessed with at least 8 criteria.
+Prompt: Virtuous design creates valuable truth, which can be assessed with at least 8 criteria.
 Which of these is most relevant to how we package the truths we find?

 The value of truth¶